ConnerKT/Reading-Notes/201/Class14/README.md

 I want to know more about looping css animations to make interesting designs.
  I want to know more about keyframing.

+### Psychological Safety Questions

+1. Dependability, structure, and psychological safety.
+2. In college I had a group where I did english work, and we would share our work without being ashamed or worried about being judged.
+It was nice to show your work to get feedback and it was friendly to make friends as well.
+3. It produces great work places where people can collaborate and bring great project ideas to board without being scared of being judged.